NISQ-compatible approximate quantum algorithm for unconstrained and constrained discrete optimization: Results

 In order to illustrate the effect of the constraints, we consider an unweighted graph ($d_{ij}$ is either 1 or 0) with 5 nodes, depicted in Fig.~\ref{fig:constraint_experiment}(a).
 Such a graph has the obvious maximum cut shown using a green dashed curve.
 The energy value is $-5$ since the cut goes through all the edges and the minus sign appears due to the cost formulation in Eq.~\eqref{energy}.
 The 4-qubit QuEnc finds the solution of this problem using 5 layers as shown in Fig.~\ref{fig:constraint_experiment}(b): green dots represent the algorithm's convergence and the most probable solution at the last iteration yields exactly $-5$.

-While in the previous examples there were no constraints on a cut, now we add an additional condition such that the $0^{th}$ and $2^{nd}$ vertex must be in different subgroups.
-This constraint does not allow achieving the maximum cut, which includes 5 edges and contains no more than 4 edges (the cost is $-4$).
+While in the previous examples there were no constraints on a cut, now we add an additional condition such that the $0^{th}$ and $2^{nd}$ vertex must be in different subgroups{, i.e., $x_0+x_2=1$.} This constraint does not allow achieving the maximum cut, which includes 5 edges and contains no more than 4 edges (the cost is $-4$).
 The optimal cut, in that case, is shown in Fig.~\ref{fig:constraint_experiment}(a) using a dashed red curve.

 We probe the QuEnc algorithm with the same number of layers but with a constraint, which adds an additional qubit to the circuit.
 It finds a solution (with vertices 0, 1, and 4 allocated to the first subgroup and vertices 2 and 3 allocated to the second subgroup) that satisfies the constraint and at the same time is the maximum cut.
 The QuEnc convergence is shown in Fig.~\ref{fig:constraint_experiment}(b) in red.
-We note that there is better convergence in this constrained case than in the unconstrained one.
+We note that there is better convergence in this constrained case than in the unconstrained one. { The optimized quantum circuit with constraint encoding part is shown in Fig.~\ref{fig:constraint_experiment}(c)}.